ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-5-3.md

-Chapter 4: Developing Effective Learning Strategies: Addressing Common Challenges in Strategy Implementation
+Addressing Common Challenges in Strategy Implementation
 ============================================================================================================

 Implementing effective learning strategies can be challenging due to various factors such as lack of motivation, distractions, or competing priorities.
 In this chapter, we will explore common challenges in strategy implementation and techniques for addressing them.